Yang Xi (Three Kingdoms)

-Yang Xi (late 200s - 261), courtesy name Wenran, was an official of the state of Shu Han during the Three Kingdoms period of China.
+Yang Xi (late 200s - 261), courtesy name Wenran, was a Chinese politician of the state of Shu Han during the Three Kingdoms period of China.
 He is best known for writing the Ji Han Fuchen Zan (季漢輔臣贊; pub.
 241), a collection of praises of notable persons who served in the Shu Han state.
 Chen Shou, the third-century historian who wrote the Records of the Three Kingdoms (Sanguozhi), extensively quoted and annotated Yang Xi's collection.

 Life

 Yang Xi was from Wuyang County (武陽縣), Qianwei Commandery (犍為郡), which is present-day Pengshan District, Meishan, Sichuan.

 At a young age, Yang Xi was already quite well known in Shu.
 His fame put him on par with others such as Cheng Qi from Baxi Commandery, Yang Tai (楊汰) from Ba Commandery, and Zhang Biao from Shu Commandery.
 Yang Xi also often praised Cheng Qi as the most brilliant among the four of them.
 Zhuge Liang, the Imperial Chancellor of Shu, recognised and appreciated their talents.

 When Yang Xi was in his 20s, he started his career as a scribe in the administrative office of Yi Province (covering present-day Sichuan and Chongqing) before rising to the position of a junior judicial officer.
 While in office, he reviewed and cleared difficult cases and earned praise from his colleagues for his appropriate handling of cases.
 He was later promoted to serve as Chief Clerk (主簿) in the Imperial Chancellor's office under Zhuge Liang.

 Following Zhuge Liang's death in 234, Yang Xi became an official in the selection bureau of the imperial secretariat.
 Later, he became an assistant officer in the headquarters office (治中從事) under Jiang Wan, who was then the Inspector of Yi Province.
 After Jiang Wan rose to the position of General-in-Chief (大將軍), he reassigned Yang Xi to be an official in the east bureau of his office.
-Yang Xi later consecutively served as an army adviser (參軍) to the General of the Household of the South (南中郎將), an assistant to the Area Commander of Laixiang (庲降都督), and Administrator (太守) of Jianning Commandery (建寧郡; covering parts of present-day Yunnan and Guizhou).
+Yang Xi consecutively served as an army adviser (參軍) to the General of the Household of the South (南中郎將).
+In 242, as the previously mentioned Zhang Biao succeeded to Ma Zhong as the Area Commander of Laixiang (庲降都督).
+Yang Xi was appointed to assist him as his deputy.
+Then, he was transferred as Administrator (太守) of Jianning Commandery (建寧郡; covering parts of present-day Yunnan and Guizhou).